tj/ngen/Readme.md

 ### Default

- Currently the only available template, creating the following structure:
+ Currently the only available template, creating the following structure populated with content after the following questions are asked from the cli:

+       Project name: foo
+       Enter your name: TJ Holowaychuk
+       Enter your email: tj@vision-media.ca
+       Project description: awesome foo-ness

+structure:

      History.md
      index.js